Paracosms/obsidian/Local Scholarship Essay.md

 THESIS:
 Born into the generation with a heavy reliance on the internet .

 Coming from a Christian Filipino family, I looked up to my parents who were able to thrive in the US as first generation immigrants.
-My dad, working a job as a data analyst, bestowed on me my very
+My dad, working a job as a data analyst, bestowed on me my very first computer: an old Dell laptop.